-My passion for painting landscapes, specifically wetlands, began several years ago when I desired to learn about plants and their adaptive features in my area, Savannah, Georgia.
-I learned about the different plant species and microorganisms that inhabited wetlands, and even began collecting water samples to observe these organisms under a microscope.
-I pursued a degree in environmental science and my final thesis paper pertained to ways conservationists in the Southeastern region of the United States were mitigating environmental impact.
-I decided to continue the passion I have and combine it with art.
-My artwork is composed of oil and acrylic paintings, as well as charcoal drawings, produced in plein-air, through observation, memory, or created from the imagination.
+Although she focuses on landscapes and wildlife, She also enjoys painting portraits and figures as well.
+Her passion for nature began several years ago when she desired to learn about plants and their adaptive features in Savannah, Georgia.
+As someone who was born and raised in an urban city in New York, she had little exposure to the beauties that nature offered as a child.
+As an adult, her curiosity led her to find her passion.
+She learned the different plant species and microorganisms that inhabited various wetlands in Savannah and even began collecting water samples to observe these organisms under a microscope.
+She pursued a degree in environmental science and her final thesis paper pertained to ways conservationists in the Southeastern region of the United States were mitigating environmental impact.
+She decided to continue the passion for science and nature and combine it with art.
+Her artwork is composed of oil and acrylic paintings produced in plein-air, through observation, memory, and/or created from the imagination.

 She believes representing any object requires more than just representing its physical state accurately but involves a sentimental connection that cannot be produced by simple observation.